mathiashsteffensen/book-tid-api/README.md

 ### System
     Node version >=10.19.0 is required by dependencies, the production server currently runs on Node v14.15.1

-    In production a microservice running on http://localhost:8080 is required for sending automated text reminders.
-    See integrations/sms.js for more information.

 ### Environment variables